kirakira-dev/NintendoClientsWiki/LDN-Protocol.md

 When AES-CTR is used, both the hash and advertisement data are encrypted.
 The input buffer for [key derivation](#encryption-keys) is the [session info](#session-info), and the input key is `191884743e24c77d87c69e4207d0c438`.

 ### Advertisement Data
+**Note:** the advertisement data has a different format when AES-GCM encryption is used, which has not yet been documented here.

 | Offset | Size | Description |
 | --- | --- | --- |
 | 0x0 | 16 | Network key |